skrifana/youcode_26/README.md

 NourishHer is built with a deep understanding of shelter realities.

 ### Respect Privacy
-- Requires no personal accoutn or login credentials.
+- Requires no personal account or login credentials.

 ### Accessibility
 - Supports 13+ languages, reducing English fluency requirements and an emphasis on visual first design.